xwmx/nb/README.md

   --prev [<number>]   List previous days and show day by previous <number>.

 Description:
   Add notes to a daily log.
+When called without arguments, the current day's log is displayed.
+When passed `<content>`, a new timestamped entry is added to the current day's log, which is created if it doesn't yet exist.

+  Previous day's logs can be listed with the `--prev` option.
+View a previous day's log by passing its `<number>` in the list.

 Examples:
-  nb daily "Example note content." nb daily --prev nb daily --prev 3
+  nb daily "Example note content." nb daily nb daily --prev nb daily --prev 3
 ```